rander38/Remote-Sensing-Indices-Derivation-Tool/Documentation/README.txt

 use, copy, modify, merge, publish, distribute, sublicense, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-1. You MAY NOT sell any application that you derive from the code in this repository without specific written permission from Ryan S. Anderson.

-2. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR